I. personal ambiguity

 I made them a promise.
 By semester's close, they'd see nuances of gray not visible to them at first.
 Slowing down their perceptual experience, new increments of gray would surface.

 A similar thing happens when taking time to catch your breath.
 New distinctions arise linked to more purposeful action.
 Pausing with intentionally molts adrenaline body so subtle body can arise.

 - Isaac Dinesen, Author (1885- 1962)

 The music conductor Seiji Ozawa told this story about his life.
 As a child he knew one or two kinds of sadness.
 As a teen, four or five different kinds.
-In his fifties he recognized eight or so subtle variations.
-He intended to continue nuancing his emotional range into his 90’s and beyond.
+In his fifties he recognized eight or so variations.
+He intended to continue nuancing this emotional range his whole life.